tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 * https://www.gnu.org/philosophy/ebooks-must-increase-freedom.html
 * https://www.defectivebydesign.org/amazon-kindle-swindle

+There are good alternatives for reading books listed [here](resources.html#reading-ebooks).

 ### Should I trust Cure Dolly and "Organic Japanese"?

 Sometimes you see people recommending Cure Dolly as a grammar resource.